E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/FFTXlib/readme.rst

 as a choice, the reciprocal space arrays are ordered in increasing order of :math:`|G|^2` while the real space arrays are sorted in column major order.
 Therefore for FFT to be performed, a map between these two orders must be known.
-This index map is created and preserved by the library.
+This index map is created and preserved by the FFTXlib.

 In summary, FFTXlib allows the user to perform complex 3D fast Fourier transform (FFT) in the context of plane wave based electronic structure software.
-It containes routines to initialize the array structures, to calculate the desired grid shapes and impose underlying size assumptions, and provide correspondence maps for indices between the two transform domains.
+It containes routines to initialize the array structures, to calculate the desired grid shapes.
+It imposes underlying size assumptions and provides correspondence maps for indices between the two transform domains.

 Once this data structure is constructed, forward or inverse in-place FFT can be performed.